 By default, the camera display indicates the camera number.
-However, if the rotary select switch is pressed twice (Camera Menu ON) or the Info button is pressed, the display will show additional information including the camera number, transmission mode (IP, XCU or Local) and the IP address.
-To revert to displaying solely the camera number, the camera menu or info function must be switched off.
+However, if the Info button is pressed, the display will show additional information including the camera number, transmission mode (IP, XCU or Local) and the IP address.
+To revert to displaying solely the camera number or info function must be switched off.